jasgigli/gigli.js/docs/USAGE.md

   }
 };

-const userResult = validate(user, userSchema);
+const userResult = await validate(user, userSchema);
 if (userResult.isValid) {
-  const profileResult = validate(user.profile, profileSchema);
+  const profileResult = await validate(user.profile, profileSchema);
   // ...
 }
 ```

 ### Custom Rules
-You can extend validex by adding your own rules in `src/core/validator.ts`.
+You can extend validex by adding your own rules using the registry API (see README for details).

 ### Error Handling
 The `errors` object returned by `validate` maps field names to error messages.
 You can display these in your UI or logs.